Follow our free guide to form an LLC in Texas

 What is a registered agent?

-A registered agent is a person who is authorized to accept official government notices (including the Secretary of State) and service of process notices on behalf of the LLC.
-The registered agent is required to be in the same state as the company.
+A registered agent can be a person or business whose function is to accept federal/state government and service of process notices on behalf of the LLC.

 Why do you need a registered agent?

 Texas law requires all business owners to appoint a registered agent so that the Secretary of State has a consistent contact person for the business.

 What are the main requirements for a registered agent?

 - The registered agent must have a physical address — not a P.O.
 Box

 - The registered agent must be available during business hours